 network charges mean charges that a distributor is entitled to charge to a retailer in connection with the supply of electricity to their shared customers.

 nominal voltage means the AC (phase to phase or phase to earth RMS, as applicable) or DC voltage by which a system of supply is designated.

+non-major road luminaire means a luminaire installed other than on major road and includes the installed lamp and luminaire that a licenced distributor has responsibility for in off street locations including car parks, pathways and parks.

+non-standard fitting means a fitting other than a standard fitting.

 normal operating frequency band means the frequency range designated as the normal operating frequency band, in the Frequency Operating Standard published under the NER.